compbiozurich/UZH-BIO392/course-material/2025-04-16__Feifei-Xia__Introduction-to-STRs__BIO392-FS25_day7/questions_day_07.md

 # BIO392-day-07 Questions
 These questions are designed to test your understanding of the sequence analysis practical and the accompanying literature.
 Please change the name of this file to \<First letter\>-\<Last name\>-questions-day-07.md, and upload it to your folder in the course GitHub.
+Please submit before 13:00 on 29th April. <br>
 These questions will be graded.
 The most important thing is not that you get everything right, but that you show that you thought about the questions; so no copy/pasting!

 ## Practical